Food Health Social Issues

 iStock.com/Zoya2222

-Even though soy is native to East Asia, it’s now grown abundantly in Brazil, Argentina, India, Paraguay, Canada, and the United States — the latter, which grows the most of any nation.
-From humble beginnings — a few seeds grown by a colonist in Georgia in 1765 — soy has colonized much of American cropland.
-In fact, in the US each year, there are approximately 83 million metric tons of soybean grown on 75 million acres of land.
-That’s more than 100 times the size of the entire state of Rhode Island.
+Soy has spread out from its East Asian origins and is now grown abundantly in Brazil, Argentina, India, Paraguay, Canada, and the United States.
+From humble beginnings — a few seeds grown by a colonist in Georgia in 1765 — soy has colonized much of American cropland, to the point where the U.S. is now the world leader in soy production.
+In fact, in the U.S., approximately 119 million metric tons of soybeans are grown on 86 million acres of land each year.
+That’s more than 100 times the size of the entire state of Rhode Island, which at this point has probably come to accept its role as America’s official unit of measurement for things that dwarf it.

 For comparison, wheat covers about 50 million acres, while corn tops the charts with 90 million acres.
-But unlike those crops, soy can actually return fertility to soil if grown responsibly.
-George Washington Carver (yes, the famous peanut scientist you may have learned about in school during Black History Month) found that rotating soybeans into planting cycles actually increased the cotton yield due to the legume’s ability to transfer inert nitrogen from the air to the soil.
+But unlike those crops, soy can actually restore soil fertility when grown responsibly.

 One-half cup of roasted mature soybeans has the following nutritional composition: